 Cracking and Breaking

-Altering Minerals' Structure
+Altering Mineral Structure

 Chemical weathering causes the decomposition, dissolving and loosening of rocks.
 Chemical reactions destroy the bonds that hold the rocks together.
 This causes them to break into small pieces.
 One effect of chemical weathering is hydrolysis.
-Through hydrolysis, water is incorporated into the chemical structure of a mineral, which turns the mineral into a new one.
+Through hydrolysis, water gets added into the chemical structure of a mineral, which turns the mineral into a new one.
 For example, hydrolysis changes feldspar into clay.
 Because water is a catalyst in chemical reactions, chemical weathering occurs mostly in areas with plenty of water and high temperatures.
 It tends to be common in hot and humid tropics.

 Changing Chemical Composition

-Biological weathering refers to the weakening and subsequent breakdown of rocks by microbes, animals, and plants.
+Biological weathering refers to the weakening and subsequent breakdown of rocks by microbes, animals and plants.
 Growing plant roots exert pressure or stress on rocks.
 By altering the chemical composition of rocks, the microbial activity disintegrates rock minerals.
 Lichen is a perfect example of a microbial activity.
 Lichen is algae and fungi living together.
 Fungi release some chemicals that break up rock minerals.
 Algae consume the broken minerals released from the rock.
 As the process continues, gaps and holes continue to build up on the rock thus exposing the rock to weathering.
 Some of the effects of biological weathering are breaking of particles, movement of minerals, mixing of materials and production of carbon dioxide.